top of page

 Nothing grows.

 The banyan’s dense cover blocks out nearly all sunlight, leaving the ground beneath it barren.
 No new shoots.
 No emerging life.
 Just the quiet stillness of a landscape that cannot develop or mature.
+Leadership can have the same effect.

 Every leader casts a shadow.
 Some shadows create direction, clarity, and confidence.
+Others, often unintentionally, create dependency, hesitation, and stagnation.

 A leader’s shadow becomes limiting when: